Branched It\^o formula and natural It\^o-Stratonovich isomorphism

 Elementary tensors in \(U^{\boxtimes\scrf}\) should be thought of as decorations of \(\scrf\) with elements of \(U\); we denote \(\scrH(U)\) such generators and continue to use cursive letters to denote such decorated forests and trees, while we use Greek letters to denote elements of \(U\).
 For example

-When considering decorated forests, we will use the notation \([\scrf]_\alpha\) to refer to the same operation as \([\scrf]\) in which we decorate the root with \(\alpha\). \begin{definition} Define the vector space, graded by \emph{weight} of the forest (i.e.\ number of vertices, denoted \(|\scrf|\))
+When considering decorated forests, we will use the notation \([\scrf]_\alpha\) to refer to the same operation as \([\scrf]\) in which we decorate the root with \(\alpha\). \begin{definition} For any finite-dimensional vector space \(U\) we define the vector spaces, graded by \emph{weight} of the forest (i.e.\ number of vertices, denoted \(|\scrf|\))